-dbt Exposures: What are they and how to use them
+dbt exposures: What they are and how to use them

 Learn more about how dbt Exposures extend your dbt DAG to identify downstream assets like BI dashboards and must be manually defined and maintained in YAML.